emissary-ingress/emissary/user-guide/consul.md

    Go to http://localhost:8500 from a web browser and you should see a service named `qotm-XXXXXXXXXX-XXXXX-consul`.

 3. Create a `Mapping` for the `qotm-consul` service.
-Make sure you specify the `load_balancer` annotation to configure Ambassador to route directly to the endpoint(s) from Consul.
+Replace the name of the `service` below with the real name of the service that you get from Consul.
 Save the following YAML to a file, and use `kubectl apply` to apply this configuration to your Kubernetes cluster.

    ```yaml
    ---